Rex Theater (Haiti)

-The Rex Theater (Rex Théâtre) is a theater in Port-au-Prince, Haiti, that was opened in October, 1935.
+The Rex Theater (Rex Théâtre) is a venue in Port-au-Prince, Haiti that opened in October, 1935.

 It was built by the Société Haïtienne des Spectacles (Haitian Entertainment Corporation), led by Daniel Brun.
-The theater seated 1200 people and was managed by Mrs. Muffat Taldy until 1951.
+The theater seated 1,200 people and was managed by Mrs. Muffat Taldy until 1951.

 Cultural events

 The Rex has been the site of many cultural and entertainment events.
-In its first week, the Rex Theater screened films that included La Bataille (The Battle), La Robe Rouge (The Red Dress), Gai Divorce (The Gay Divorcee), and Banque Nemo (Nemo's Bank), and its first play was performed in April 1937.

-A performance at the Rex was given by Marian Anderson.
+In its first week, the Rex Theater screened films that included La Bataille (The Battle), La Robe Rouge (The Red Dress), Gai Divorce (The Gay Divorcee), and Banque Nemo (Nemo's Bank), and hosted its first play in April 1937.
+Marian Anderson performed at the Rex in January 1954 in honour of the 150th anniversary of Haitian independence:60.
+Folk acapella ensemble Sweet Honey in the Rock also performed at Rex Théâtre in Fall 1994 to mark the return of constitutional democracy to Haiti.